 The triathlon club WITL, tell us some of the foods you can take to deal with these cramps and minimize them.

-The muscle cramps They occur when a muscle is stressed or contracted without intention to tense it and does not relax.
+The muscle cramps They occur when a muscle is tensed or contracted without intention to tense it and does not relax.
 Training when you have not taken enough fluids or when you have low levels of minerals (potassium, magnesium or calcium) are two of the situations in which you can suffer cramps.

 However, these can also arrive even at night when sleeping, when the muscle seems more relaxed.
 Foods rich in minerals: magnesium, potassium and calcium

 As we explained earlier, cramping can occur from the lack of minerals.
 Something that occurs when sweating, hence it is important to hydrate with isotonic drinks that provide magnesium, potassium, sodium and calcium mainly.

 These minerals are precisely included in many foods that you must take into account to avoid cramping: